RegExpress/regexpress/README.md

 ## Usage

 > Some usage instructions

 navigate to root directory

     $ npm install

     $ bower install

     $ nodemon tempServer.js

-Go to http://localhost:3000/ and bask in the glory
+Go to http://localhost:3000/ and bask in the glory.

 ## Requirements